Updated October 29, 2021

 In Arizona, California, New Mexico, and Texas, specific grants are available specifically for making bathing more accessible.
 The maximum award is $5,000.
 Some states also offer waivers or reimbursements for “environmental accessibility adaptations,” which are home modifications to improve accessibility for people with mobility issues.

 Unfortunately, Medicare has no standard for covering therapeutic equipment like walk-in tubs.
 Even so, you may find financial support through tax credits or grants.
-And even if you can’t find financial support, a walk-in tub may be worth the expense if it adds to the quality of your life.
-Don’t forget there are less costly options for making your bath safe and comfortable.
-The best thing is to find what works for you.
+And even if you can’t find financial support, a walk-in tub and its less-expensive alternatives are worth the expense if it adds to the quality of your life.